oracle-livelabs/developer/java-management/set-up-of-management-agent/set-up-of-management-agent.md

 **On Linux (on OCI)**

-1. Prepare the **installation script** for Linux downloaded in [Lab 3](?lab=setup-a-fleet).
+1. Use the **installation script** for Linux downloaded in [Lab 3](?lab=setup-a-fleet).
 Enter the following command to transfer the script to the remote Managed Instance.

     ```
     <copy>